The Secret South of Snowdonia

 This time last year, our trip to Assynt had just been postponed for five months due to the pandemic, and I was having a bit of a ‘holiday sulk’.
 To cheer myself up I rather spontaneously booked a trip to Parc Cenedlaethol Eryri, a.k.a.
 Snowdonia, without really looking too much into where I’d booked – just somewhere in the south of the National Park.
 At first I’d been looking at cottages near Blaenau Ffestiniog, as I’d heard it was a great base for walking, but the prices were pretty astronomical for even basic accommodation.
 Instead I took a punt on a cottage in Abergynolwyn, near Tywyn, and decided to just hope for the best in terms of scenery.
 Turns out it was a pretty good decision…

 This post contains affiliate links.
-As an Amazon associate, I will earn a small commission from qualifying purchases, at no additional cost to you.
+As an Amazon and Sykes associate, I will earn a small commission from qualifying purchases, at no additional cost to you.
 I only recommend products I have purchased myself and which I genuinely recommend.

 Cwm Ratgoed